sloretz/apptainer-ros/README.md

 ## Workspace Workflow

-If you want to develop ROS or ROS based software inside a container, the [`ws_workflow`](./ws_workflow/README.md) describes a workflow for developing inside Singularity containers.
+If you want to develop ROS or ROS based software inside a container, see [`ws_workflow`](./ws_workflow/README.md) for a workflow to develop inside Singularity containers.